Giskard-AI/giskard/docs/integrations/mlflow/index.md

 # 🏃 MLflow
+**Automatically evaluate your ML models with MLflow's evaluation API and Giskard as a plugin.**

+## Why MLflow?

 MLflow is an open-source platform for managing end-to-end machine learning (ML) workflows.
 It was developed by Databricks and has gained popularity in the machine learning community for its versatility and ease of use.
 MLflow provides a set of tools and functionalities that help data scientists and machine learning engineers with the following aspects of the ML development process: